questdb/documentation/documentation/third-party-tools/powerbi.md

 - Basic understanding of SQL queries

 ## Connection Setup

+QuestDB utilizes a fully featured PostgreSQL Wire Protocol (PGWire).
+As such, setup for PowerBI mirrors the standard PostgreSQL connection setup.
+The benefit is the performance profile of QuestDB, and its powerful time-series SQL extensions, with the simplicity of the PGWire protocol.

 1. Open PowerBI Desktop
 2. Click "Get Data" in the Home tab